jayesh-srivastava/CodeChef/May Long Challenge 2020/Coronavirus Spread/README.md

 The first line of each test case contains a single integer N.\
 The second line contains N space-seperated integers X1,X2,…,XN.

+### Output
+For each test case, print a single line containing two space-separated integers ― the minimum and maximum possible final number of infected people.